 Art and Design

-Division, Liberal Arts; Office, President's; Office, Social Equity + Inclusion; Division, Experimental and Foundation Studies; and Division, Fine Arts, "An Evening with Pulitzer Prize Winning Playwright Lynn Nottage" (2018).
-Global Arts + Cultures (GAC) Events.
+Division, Liberal Arts; RISD President; Center for Social Equity + Inclusion; Division, Experimental and Foundation Studies; and Division, Fine Arts, "An Evening with Pulitzer Prize Winning Playwright Lynn Nottage" (2018).
+Global Arts + Cultures (GAC) Lectures.
 1.